Recognition of same-sex unions in Bolivia: Public opinion

 According to a Pew Research Center survey conducted between 7 November 2013 and 13 February 2014, 22% of Bolivians supported same-sex marriage and 67% were opposed.
 A poll conducted in June 2015 by newspaper Página Siete found that 74% of Bolivians opposed same-sex marriage.

-The 2017 AmericasBarometer showed that 35% of Bolivians supported same-sex marriage.
+The 2017 AmericasBarometer showed that 35% of Bolivians supported same-sex marriage, whereas according to the 2023 AmericasBarometer support stood at 23%.